 That’s it!
 Because the survey is short, sweet, and to the point, customers are more likely to respond.
 And you’ve just gained valuable information ready to be turned into insights and used to improve your offerings.

-Once you have the customer feedback, the fun part begins with NPS calculation.
+Once you have the customer feedback (step one), the fun part begins with NPS calculation.

 - Promoters: Rating 9 or 10.
 Loyal customers who are a great source of referrals.